wavestoweather/NNforModelError/README.md

 int e: The epoch corresponding to the CNN \
 string name: The name of the CNN \
 float weight: the mass conservation constraint weighting

+*references*
+Thomas Kent, Onno Bokhove & Steven Tobias (2017) Dynamics of an idealized fluid model for investigating convective-scale data assimilation, Tellus A: Dynamic Meteorology and Oceanography, 69:1, DOI: 10.1080/16000870.2017.1369332